- UCAS code

 You’ll specialise further with more optional module choices.
 The only core module focuses on a continuation of your academic and field skills.
 You can then choose from a range of optional modules on either pathway from environmental risk assessment and practical weather forecasting to ice in the Earth system and biogeochemical cycles.

-Your third year also involves your research dissertation which accounts for a considerable proportion of your third year mark, allowing you to become immersed in the research culture of the School.
+Your third year also involves your research dissertation which accounts for a considerable proportion of your third-year mark, allowing you to become immersed in the research culture of the School.
 You are given the freedom to select a topic that interests you and devise a research project in collaboration with an academic expert within the school who will act as your mentor and supervisor.
-As the School of Earth and Environment is such a large department with such a broad and diverse range of expertise within it, we are sure you’ll find a like-minded supervisor, whatever your interests!

 One-year optional work placement or study abroad